Plans to build new cake shop near busy shopping centre

 "The new structure is of a similar bulk, form and scale to a single dwelling and with building materials that reflect the character of the surrounding area.

-"The total proposed gross floor area is 157m2 which excludes the area of the proposed awning over the concrete walkway around the sides."
+"The total proposed gross floor area is 157sq m, which excludes the area of the proposed awning over the concrete walkway around the sides."

-It is proposed the business would run from 8am-7pm Monday to Friday, 9am-7pm on Saturdays and 9am-6pm on Sundays at the new site.
+It is proposed the business would operate from 8am-7pm Monday to Friday, 9am-7pm on Saturdays and 9am-6pm on Sundays at the new site.

 It would have five car park spaces.